#1: What is OM? A baseline EEG study of the mechanisms of OM

 The overall goal of this study was to determine the neurophysiological correlates of Orgasmic Meditation (OM) as well as compare these effects to those of other meditation-based practices.
 By utilizing the PET-MRI scanner at Thomas Jefferson University, the most accurate neurophysiological data was obtained on the effects of Orgasmic Meditation.

-20 pairs of individuals were studied, scanning both the ‘stroker’ as well as the ‘strokee’.
+Twenty pairs of people were studied, scanning both the ‘stroker’ as well as the ‘strokee’.
 Subjects initially had an intravenous catheter placed in their arm and then after approximately 15-20 minutes, began the OM practice.
 Half way through the practice, the individuals were injected with the radioactive tracer, 18F Fluorodeoxyglucose (FDG), in order to measure changes in cerebral glucose metabolism associated with the OM practice.
-Scans captured changes that occur from the moment of injection during the OM practice itself.
+Scans captured changes that occurred from the moment of injection during the OM practice.
 In addition, fMRI data was obtained to assess changes in functional connectivity and overall brain activity after the OM practice.
 The OM practice was directly compared to a “baseline” state in which similar movements and contact occur between the two individuals, but the actual practice and stimulation was not performed.

 Quantitative analysis was performed on both the PET and fMRI scans to measure the physiological effects of the OM practice.
 In addition, several qualitative questionnaires were completed in order to assess the subjective intensity and quality of the experience.
 The primary aims were:

 Aim 1.
 To evaluate the neurophysiological effects of OM on the stroker (giver) and strokee (receiver) using a combination of PET and fMRI, along with autonomic nervous system effects.

 Aim 2.
 To correlate FDG PET and fMRI with the subjective effects that occur during OM.